-Often confused with the other Portland, this smaller city, that’s about a two-hour drive from Boston, has about as much to offer in the way of food as the West Coast city of the same name.
-But, the food here is infused with the spirit of New England.
+Often confused with the other Portland (the one in Oregon), this smaller city, which is about a two-hour drive from Boston, has about as much to offer in the way of food as the West Coast city of the same name—but the food here is infused with the spirit of New England.
 In between bites of freshly caught lobster (try the Highroller Lobster Co. or Portland Lobster Co.), explore historic lighthouses.
 Pick from Portland Head Light, built in 1791; the 1875 Bug Light and Portland Breakwater Light (1855).
-Each is an ideal spot for selfies.

-There are also two parks in the area that are especially appealing: Fort Williams Park, which is 90 acres of nature with an arboretum, small beach, children’s garden and gun batteries to enjoy; and Eastern Promenade, which includes a 2-mile-long harborside promenade among its 68 acres that were designed by the Olmsted Brothers in 1905 (yes, the same landscaping firm that designed Central Park in New York).
+There are also two parks in the area that are especially appealing: Fort Williams Park, which is 90 acres of nature with an arboretum, small beach, children’s garden, and gun batteries to enjoy; and Eastern Promenade, which includes a 2-mile-long harborside promenade among its 68 acres that were designed by the Olmsted Brothers in 1905 (yes, the same landscaping firm that designed Central Park in New York).

 For art lovers, there are plenty of galleries downtown to visit, and the Portland Museum of Art never disappoints.
-While it offers a range of works from artists like Andy Warhol and Claude Monet, its focus is on art from the region.
-And, May through December, the outdoor David E. Shaw and Family Sculpture Park is great fun for families.
-The museum is free on the first Thursday of each month from 5–8 p.m.
+While it offers a range of works from artists such as Andy Warhol and Claude Monet, its focus is on art from the region.
+And the outdoor David E. Shaw and Family Sculpture Park is great fun for families.
+The museum is free every Friday from 4–8 p.m.

-To splurge on dinner, head to Eventide Oyster Co., Central Provisions or Fore Street.
-Budget-friendly options include Duckfat, Salvage BBQ and Palace Diner (Maine’s oldest diner, in nearby Biddeford).
+To splurge on dinner, head to Eventide Oyster Co., Central Provisions, The Honey Paw, Scales or Fore Street.
+Budget-friendly options include Duckfat, Crispy Gai, Salvage BBQ and Palace Diner (Maine’s oldest diner, in nearby Biddeford).
 For a classic deli breakfast, be sure to hit up Rose Foods.
 Belleville will satisfy your pastry cravings.

 Photo courtesy of Louisville Tourism

-Churchill Downs, the home of the Kentucky Derby, is a must-visit—even if there’s no horse race, there’s a great museum.
+Churchill Downs, the home of the Kentucky Derby, is a must-visit—even if there’s no horse race going on, as there’s a great museum onsite.
 Also check out the Louisville Slugger Museum & Factory; Louisville Mega Cavern, where you can zip line underground; and the Muhammad Ali Center, a multicultural center and museum dedicated to the boxer who was born in Louisville.

 For shopping and entertainment, visit Downtown’s Fourth Street Live!
-It's a 350,000-square-foot complex on 4th Street between Muhammad Ali Blvd. and Liberty.
-There’s fast-food, sit-down restaurants, nightclubs and more to keep you busy.
+It's a 350,000-square-foot complex with fast-food, sit-down restaurants, nightclubs and more to keep you busy.

-For some outdoor time, visit the Parklands of Floyds Fork, where you can bike, paddle, fish and enjoy playgrounds and water spray areas.
+For some outdoor time, visit the Parklands of Floyds Fork, where you can bike, paddle, fish, and enjoy playgrounds and water spray areas.
 Get some bragging rights by walking across the Big Four Bridge to Indiana, or treat the family to a day at Kentucky Kingdom, the city’s amusement park.
-You can even walk across the Big Four Bridge to Indiana.

 While you’re in town, you must try the city’s famous open-faced sandwich, a Hot Brown.
 It features turkey, bacon and a creamy Mornay sauce—find it at the Brown Hotel or Bristol Bar & Grille.
 Also save room for biscuits and gravy at Biscuit Belly, amazing Mexican food at Mayan Café, and farm-to-table New American cuisine at Decca.
 For a splurge, make reservations at famous chef Edward Lee’s 610 Magnolia or Proof on Main at the 21c Museum Hotel where the art is as impressive as the food.
 For food and a drink, head to Copper & Kings distillery where you can tour the facility and dine on small plates or brunch at the rooftop restaurant.

 Traverse City, Michigan